Financial Aid FAQs

 For Undergraduate Students:

-- Undergraduate students must be enrolled in at least twelve (12) credit hours or more during a semester or term (Fall, Spring and/or Summer) to be considered full-time.
+- Undergraduate students must be enrolled in at least 12 credit hours or more during a semester or term (Fall, Spring, and/or Summer) to be considered full-time.

-- Undergraduate students taking nine (9) to eleven (11) credit hours are considered to be attending three-quarter time during a semester or term (Fall or Spring semester or Summer term), and
+- Undergraduate students taking 9 to 11 credit hours are considered to be attending three-quarters time during a semester or term (Fall or Spring semester or Summer term), and

-- Undergraduate students taking six (6) to eight (8) credit hours are considered to be attending halftime during a semester or term (Fall or Spring semester or Summer term).
+- Undergraduate students taking 6 to 8 credit hours are considered to be attending halftime during a semester or term (Fall or Spring semester or Summer term).

 For Graduate/Master's Level Students:

-- Graduate students must be enrolled in at least nine (9) credit hours or more during a semester or term (Fall, Spring and/or Summer) to be considered full-time.
+- Graduate students must be enrolled in at least 9 credit hours or more during a semester or term (Fall, Spring, and/or Summer) to be considered full-time.

-For purposes of estimating award amounts on the award notification letter, expected full-time enrollment for undergraduate students is 15 hours per semester, for Graduate students, it is 9 hours per semester, and for Doctoral students, 6 hours of enrollment per semester is considered full-time.
+For purposes of estimating award amounts on the award notification letter, the expected full-time enrollment for undergraduate students is 15 hours per semester.
+For Graduate students, it is 9 hours per semester, and for Doctoral students, 6 hours of enrollment per semester is considered full-time.

 Satisfactory Academic Progress Policy

-Please note that some State and institutional aid programs may have higher academic requirements; eligibility for those financial aid programs is subject to the requirements of each program.
+Please be aware that some State and institutional aid programs may have higher academic eligibility requirements.
+Eligibility for those financial aid programs is determined by the requirements of each program.

 Regaining Financial Aid Satisfactory Academic Progress Eligibility